-When dot11S1GOptionImplemented is set to true, upon successful reception of a short frame of a type that requires acknowledgment with the From DS field true, a STA shall generate a (NDP) ACK frame in response if the AID subfield of Address 1 field is equal to the AID of the STA and the Address 2 field is equal to its associated AP's MAC address.
-Also, on receipt of a short frame with the From DS field false, a STA shall generate a (NDP) ACK fame in response if Address 1 field is equal to the MAC address of the STA.(#663,664,665)

-In S1G BSS, the ACKTimeout interval is varied by the TXVECTOR parameter PREAMBLE_TYPE.
-When the TXVECTOR parameter PREAMBLE_TYPE is equal to >= 2MHz short/long preamble, the ACKTimeout interval is calculated with aPHY-RX-START-Delay value for >= 2MHz short/long preamble.
+Upon successful reception of a short frame that requires acknowledgment with the From DS field equal to 1, an S1G STA shall generate an acknowledgement frame in response if the AID subfield of A1 field is equal to the AID of the S1G STA and the A2 field is equal to the MAC address of its associated AP.
+Upon successful reception of a short frame that requires acknowledgement with the From DS field equal to 0, an S1G STA shall generate an acknowledgement frame in response if A1 field is equal to the MAC address of the S1G STA.In an S1G BSS, the ACKTimeout interval is varied by the TXVECTOR parameter PREAMBLE_TYPE.
+When the TXVECTOR parameter PREAMBLE_TYPE is equal to >= 2MHz short/long preamble, the ACKTimeout interval is calculated with aPHY-RX-START-Delay value for >= 2MHz short/long preamble except when the receiving STA has indicated use of 1MHz control responses as described in 9.7.6.6 (Channel Width selection for control frames) in which case the ACKTimeout interval is calculated with aPHY-RX-START-Delay value for 1MHz preamble.
 When the TXVECTOR parameter PREAMBLE_TYPE is equal to 1MHz preamble, the ACKTimeout interval is calculated with aPHY-RX-START-Delay value for 1MHz preamble.